toddbirchard/ghosttheme-stockholm/README.md

 ### Major Features

 - User Authentication & Signup for Readers
-- Multi-post content series' for topics deserving more than a single post
+- Multi-post content series’ for topics deserving more than a single post
 - Full JIRA integration with functioning Kanban
-- 'Contributors' page detailing bios for blog authors
+- ‘Contributors’ page detailing bios for blog authors
 - MongoDB Cloud integration to extend the capabilities of Ghost CMS
 - Automatic link preview embeds via custom API
 - "Smart" widgets which change based on their context